'Truly a marathon': How residents, businesses and town councils are intensifying the war against rats

 Every day for three years, Ms Hannah Kim Santiago’s 6am walk to her polytechnic from her home in Pasir Ris West meant sharing the pavement with furtive, grey "companions".

 "In the beginning, I was really shocked.
-Then I got so used to it, I didn't even know it was (an issue) – that's how common it is here," said the 22-year-old.
+Then I got so used to it, I didn't even know it was (an issue).
+That's how common it is here," the 22-year-old said.

 Her father, Mr Shanker Santia, encounters rats scurrying through open spaces such as the pathways near Elias Mall in Pasir Ris at night.